-In our latest blog, LINC Programme Researcher and former LINC Programme Tutor, Sarah Kelleher, gives some handy tips on how to support children and their parents* as they transition to an early childhood setting.
+In this edition of our blog, further education teacher in the area of early childhood education and former LINC Programme Researcher, Sarah Kelleher, gives some handy tips on how to support children and their parents* as they transition to an early childhood setting.

 As the Summer draws to a close, we start to think about re-opening our doors to a new group of curious and potentially anxious little faces.
 Some will be returning to us, having grown and changed over the Summer months, and for some it may be their first time away from the familiarity of home.
 This is a big transitional period in a child’s life, and sometimes for their parents also!

 I recall visiting a number of early childhood settings in my role as a tutor on the LINC programme, whereby the teachers worked tirelessly to make this transition as seamless as possible for both the children and their parents.
 On one of these visits, the early childhood teacher jovially spoke of how sometimes it was the parents hovering by the door anxiously while the child happily explored the early childhood setting.
 This can be a bittersweet time for parents as they see their pride and joy take his/her first steps towards becoming more independent.

 One setting had a novel way of supporting both the children and the parents in this sometimes difficult separation, a ‘goodbye window’!
 The window supported this separation, as when parents left the setting they had an opportunity to pause and wave, blow a kiss, or pull a funny face!
 The children were aware of this window and sometimes this additional moment helped them to feel secure for their day at the early childhood setting, while at other times their parents would be waving to a completely oblivious child who was already absorbed in play!
 This was just one of many examples which I saw!